-College of Osteopathic Medicine (COM) Committees include the following: 1) Academic Standards, 2) Student Selection, 3) Continuing Medical Education, 4) Curriculum Oversight Committee and 5) Committee on Students with Disabilities.
-Faculty members and faculty chairs of Academic Standards, Student Selection, Continuous Quality Improvement, Continuing Medical Education and Committee on Students with Disabilities committees are recommended by the Faculty Affairs Committee in consultation with the Dean of the COM, and appointed by the Faculty Senate.
+College of Osteopathic Medicine (COM) Committees include the following: 1) Academic Standards, 2) Student Selection, 3) Curriculum Oversight Committee and 4) Student Accessibility Committee.
+Faculty members and faculty chairs of Academic Standards, Student Selection, and Student Accessibility committees are recommended by the Faculty Affairs Committee in consultation with the Dean of the COM, and appointed by the Faculty Senate.
 The Curriculum Oversight Committee members are elected by the General Faculty during the General Faculty meeting in the Spring.